 click image for programs

-The Karl King Band at the Corn Palace in Mitchell, S.D. in 1921
+The Karl King Band at the Corn Palace in Mitchell, South Dakota in 1921

 Karl King became a beloved and respected citizen and a dominant personality in his new home town.
 His friendship was treasured by everyone who knew him, and his advice and opinions were sought and respected.
 He became a quiet but forceful influence with the community leaders, local politicians, the local newspaper, and the local radio station.
 He always worked for the betterment of his community with the same pride, diligence, and care that he used when rehearsing his band.